inadram/CrackingCode/src/main/Moderate/Readme.md

     1 4 McDowell 5 CA 0 2 3 Gayle 0 Some Message 0 0
     Write code to print the encoded version of an XML element (passed in ELament and Attribute objects).[[ten][110]]
 11. Implement a method rand70 given randSQ- That is,given a method that generates a random number between 0 and 4 (inclusive), write a method that generates a random number between 0 and 6 (inclusive).[[eleven][111]]
 12. Design an algorithm to find all pairs of integers within an array which sum to a specified value.[[twelve][112]]
+13. Consider a simple node like data structure called BiNode, which has pointers to two other nodes.
+    The data structure BiNode could be used to represent both a binary tree (where node1 is the left node and node2 is the right node) or a doubly linked list (where node1 is the previous node and node2 is the next node).
+    Implement a method to convert a binary search tree (implemented with BiNode) into a doubly linked list.
+    The values should be kept in order and the operation should be performed in place (that is,on the original data structure).